Best shopping order

 Start with the device class first, then narrow by battery size, kit style, pod or tank format, and the overall footprint you want to carry every day.

-Use this page when you still need the hardware itself.
-It is built for starter kits, pod kits, and mod-style setups that should be compared as reusable devices first, before you start thinking about separate pods, flavour packs, or bottle pairings.
+Reusable hardware starts with the device itself: starter kits, pod kits, and mod-style setups should be compared as full reusable devices before separate pods, flavour packs, or bottle pairings.

 Start with the device class first, then narrow by battery size, kit style, pod or tank format, and the overall footprint you want to carry every day.